alqsdeuss/website-source/README.md

-# website-source
-📲a python script that copies the html source of a website
+# a script that very easily copies the source of a site, you just have to add a site link and in a few seconds the html file will be saved in your project